Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 Therefore, in our Bayesian model, we consider the effective tidal deformability $\tilde{\Lambda}$ as the key random variable, whose prior $p(\tilde{\Lambda} | H_a)$ is determined from the priors of $\{m_1, m_2, b_a\}$ from the TLN-Mass relation of a given SIDM model.
 For simplicity, we fix $b_a=b$ and assume flat priors in a finite range for the parameters $\{m_1, m_2\}$, i.e.,

 The $m_{1,2; {\rm lower/upper}}$ could be hypothesis dependent.
 We will examine the effect of EoS parameter $b$.

-With the above preparation for the Bayesian inference for the mock data analysis, for a given mock strain data $d$, the Bayes factor for the hypothesis testing of discriminating boson stars from the black holes is \be \mathcal{B}_a = \frac{\int d\tilde{\Lambda}\, p(\tilde{\Lambda} | H_a) p(d| \tilde{\Lambda},H_a)}{ p(d |\tilde{\Lambda}=0,H_0)}\;, \qquad a=1,2. \ee Since the mock data $d$ should be associated with a given set of binary masses and EoS parameter, i.e., $d=d(m_{1,2}^{(d)}, b^{(d)}, \rho^{(d)})$.
+With the above preparation for the Bayesian inference for the mock data analysis, for a given mock strain data $d$, the Bayes factor for the hypothesis testing of discriminating boson stars from the BH is \be \mathcal{B}_a = \frac{\int d\tilde{\Lambda}\, p(\tilde{\Lambda} | H_a) p(d| \tilde{\Lambda},H_a)}{ p(d |\tilde{\Lambda}=0,H_0)}\;, \qquad a=1,2. \ee Since the mock data $d$ should be associated with a given set of binary masses and EoS parameter, i.e., $d=d(m_{1,2}^{(d)}, b^{(d)}, \rho^{(d)})$.
 Therefore, the resultant Bayes factor should also be a function of these parameters, i.e., \be B_a(d)=B_a(m_{1,2}^{(d)}, b^{(d)}, \rho^{(d)})\;. \ee The tomography of $B_a$ encodes the population distribution of boson stars.
 Especially for the events in the mass gap, there is no primary BBH event.
 One can infer the boson star population from the Bayes factor, which reflects the underlying TLN-Mass relation.
 This tomography can be verified or falsified with future observation data on the gap events.
+Finally, we should comment that the methodology presented in the section is to examine the probability of the BH mimickers located in gap events based on Bayesian analysis.
+In other words, we tend to provide a way to determine if the gap events may look like certain ECOs rather than ordinary BH.
+If we wish to answer questions such as the composition of the ECO, one would need numerical relativity to generate the specific waveforms for a chosen DM model.
+One should be able to calibrate the inspiral-merger-ringdown waveforms, particularly in the duration of the merger.
+With such waveform models for DS, hopefully, we can provide the answer to the nature of DM.